Research drives what we do

 What is it?

-The Science of Learning provides current and relevant information on how students learn, and how teachers can help them learn better.
+The Science of Learning provides current and relevant information on how students learn, and how teachers can help them improve their learning.
 It is important for all teachers to know about the principles of learning and how they can apply them in the classroom.

-Sometimes, teachers make assumptions about how students learn based on their own experiences and what feels right to them; however, it's important to remember that our intuition can be wrong.
+Sometimes, teachers make assumptions about how students learn based on their own experiences and what feels right to them; however, it's important to acknowledge that our intuition can be wrong.
 For example, reading a text several times without any breaks or checks for understanding might not actually help us understand and remember the information better.
-Cognitive science can show us better ways to learn and remember information.
+Cognitive science can show us more effective ways to learn and retain information.

-Another key aspect of learning is memory; it's how we remember and use information over time.
-Teachers can help students learn better by understanding how memory works and using that knowledge in their teaching.
+A key aspect of learning is memory; it's how we store and use information over time.
+Teachers can help students to increase their learning better by understanding how memory works, and using that knowledge in their teaching.
 By introducing new information at the right time and in the right way, teachers can help students remember it better.
 Providing tasks that reinforce what students have learned will help them think critically and creatively.

-When it comes to evidence-based reading instruction (the science of reading), Scarborough's Reading Rope, a tool created by Dr. Hollis Scarborough to understand the complexities of reading, is fundamental to understanding how students learn to read.
+When it comes to evidence-based reading instruction (the Science of Reading), Scarborough’s Reading Rope (a tool created by Dr. Hollis Scarborough to understand the complexities of reading) is fundamental to understanding how students learn to read.
 It consists of two parts: word recognition and language comprehension.
-Importantly, the Reading Rope helps identify areas of weakness and guide interventions for struggling readers.
+Importantly, the Reading Rope helps identify areas of weakness and guides interventions for struggling readers.
 It also highlights how building literacy knowledge is critical to reading success.
-Literacy knowledge refers to understanding the purposes, features, and conventions of texts.
-As students progress through primary and secondary school, they need opportunities to read a wide variety of genres and receive explicit instruction in text structures.
-Importantly, this research shows that students with more knowledge have a better chance of understanding the texts they encounter, and thus becoming skilled readers and writers.
+Literacy knowledge refers to understanding the purposes, features and conventions of texts.
+As students progress through primary and secondary school, they need opportunities to read a wide variety of genres and receive explicit instruction on text structures.
+Importantly, this research shows that students with greater literacy knowledge are more likely to understand the texts they encounter, and thus become skilled readers and writers.

-The science of learning is a growing field that combines neuroscience, psychology, and other learning sciences.
-It shows that the brain continues to develop throughout life based on relationships, environments, and experiences.
+The Science of Learning is a developing field that combines neuroscience, psychology and other lsciences relating to learning.
+It shows that the brain continues to grow and develop throughout your life, determined by your relationships, environments and experiences.
 This research has many practical implications for creating opportunities for all learners in the literacy classroom.

-Cleverbean's approach to literacy is rooted in an in-depth understanding of the science of learning.
+Cleverbean's approach to literacy is rooted in their in-depth understanding of the Science of Learning.
 Informed by evidence based practice and cognitive science, our materials are aligned with key principles that enhance educational outcomes for all students.

-Understanding the limited capacity of working memory, Cleverbean presents all information in lessons and supporting materials in manageable chunks, providing opportunities at each stage of the lesson for guidance, feedback, and importantly, for practice.
-This approach supports all students, tailoring strategies to diverse capacities for processing information.
+Understanding the limited capacity of working memory, Cleverbean presents all of the information from their lessons and supporting materials in manageable chunks, providing opportunities at each stage of the lesson for guidance, feedback and importantly, for practice.
+This approach supports all students through tailoring strategies to support the diverse capacities for processing information.
+Loomi has also been designed with this in front of mind.
+The feedback students receive (in written and aural forms) is provided in clear and concise student-friendly language.
+Students are also able to revisit previous feedback to ensure they have correctly followed instructions and suggestions for improvement.

 Cleverbean prioritises mastery, guiding students to store and recall knowledge meaningfully.
-Through varied practice, students develop fluency, critical thinking, and problem-solving skills.
+Through varied practice, students develop fluency, critical thinking and problem-solving skills.
 Relevant background knowledge is consolidated, empowering students to apply it creatively.
-This approach is evident in all lesson materials.
+This approach is evident in all lesson materials and in the structure of Loomi, which encourages students to consolidate their learning through repeated practice.

-Finally, using insights from Scarborough's Reading Rope, Cleverbean designs reading lessons with a focus on two key aspects: word recognition and language comprehension.
-For word recognition, our lessons follow a systematic approach to teach phonics, starting with basic concepts like single letters and progressing to more complex ones.
+Finally, using insights from Scarborough’s Reading Rope, Cleverbean designs reading lessons with a focus on two key aspects: word recognition and language comprehension.
+For word recognition, our lessons follow a systematic approach teaching phonics, starting with basic concepts such as single letters and progressing to more complex ones.
 Early learners benefit from using picture books and engaging literacy activities.
-To improve students' comprehension, our lessons concentrate on vocabulary, background knowledge, and understanding language structures.
+To improve students’ comprehension, our lessons concentrate on vocabulary, background knowledge, and understanding language structures.
 Structured for explicit teaching and consolidation of learning, we also incorporate diverse mentor texts to enhance students' reading experiences.

 Formative Assessment